-On 21 November 2019 Japan House London is set to welcome the mesmerising digital displays of multidisciplinary visual design studio, WOW.
-Coming to London for their first UK solo exhibition, WOW’s unique approach to digital arts is a must-see on the London arts calendar this winter.
+From 21 November 2019 – 22 March 2020 Japan House hosts the mesmerising digital displays of multidisciplinary visual design studio, WOW.
+Showcasing their first UK solo exhibition, WOW’s unique approach to digital arts is a must-see on the London events calendar this winter.

 Japan House presents two installations by WOW looking at both the urban future and timelessness of rural Japan.

 WOW’s ‘Tokyo Light Odyssey’ welcomes visitors to experience a mind-bending 360-degree journey through Japan’s capital city by night, to herald 2020 and the year when the world looks to Tokyo for the Olympic and Paralympic Games.

 At once familiar – with neon lights emanating from train stations and convenience store logos floating in the darkness – the artists use omnidirectional motion graphics to contort the known world to present an entirely new interpretation of Tokyo’s cityscape.
 Along the journey visitors can ride the Yamanote Line, explore the skyscrapers and capsule hotels of the world’s largest capital city and see the iconic Tokyo Tower seamlessly floating as a fragment of the night sky.
 The installation, which lasts five minutes and 25 seconds, promises to leave visitors with a lingering sense of having emerged from a dream.